-The 31 mile road called the Avenue of the Giants in Northern California is one of the best stretches of road in all of California.
+The 31-mile road called the Avenue of the Giants in Northern California is one of the best stretches of highway in all of California.
 I would put it next to Big Sur in terms of the beauty that you will pass as you drive.
-The greens, browns and yellows will blow you away as you curve around the windy State Route 254 in search of your favorite grove.
+The greens, browns, and yellows will blow you away as you curve around the windy State Route 254 in search of your favorite grove.
 If you have not driven this road then you must add it to your bucket list, it is one of the best places in California.
-Here are my favorite stops in the Avenue of the Giants.
-If you are looking for a map there is one right when you get off the freeway on the right hand side.
+Here are my favorite stops on the Avenue of the Giants.
+If you are looking for a map, there is one right when you get off the freeway on the right-hand side.
 I recommend taking a picture of it so that you can reference it while driving.

 Here is a little history on the area:

 The Avenue of the Giants was the original stretch of Route 101 until a freeway bypass was created in 1960.
 After that time the road was given a new designation of Route 254 and maintained by the state.
 As for the park itself, it exists mostly because of a road trip three men took in 1917.
 When they were driving through the area and witnessed the destruction of these mighty trees, they set up a movement to protect the area and turn it into a state park.
 Thanks to their work, the Avenue of the Giants can still be enjoyed today.

 Right when you pull off the freeway for the start of the Avenue of the Giants you will see a sign on the side of the road with a map of the entire drive.
 I suggest taking a phone picture of it, so you know where you are.

 The road itself is one of the fantastic parts of this area as you will be bending around turns that lead to better and better views as you get deeper into the forest.
 Views like the above shot are not uncommon in the Avenue of the Giants and every half-mile you will be passing a sign for another grove.